The -13.88% Decline of Rumble Inc.'s (RUM) Stock in the Past Quarter

 Conclusion

-To wrap up, the performance of Rumble Inc. (RUM) has been bad in recent times.
-The stock has received a mixed of “buy” and “hold” ratings from analysts.
+To sum up, Rumble Inc. (RUM) has seen a bad performance recently.
+Analysts have differing views on the stock, with some seeing it as a “buy” and others as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.